clo-yunhee/template-c-project/README.md

 I don't really have any plan for contributors or anything like that, just... feel free to leave suggestions, things I should add, remove, or change, etc.

-When possible try to provide an [SSCCE](http://sscce.org)-ish example with your suggestion, whether that be a manual build, an wonky Makefile, or whatnot.
+When possible try to provide an [SSCCE](http://sscce.org)-ish example with your suggestion, whether that be a manual build, a wonky Makefile, or whatnot.

 ## How to use